WP-Cassify/wp-cassify-develop/readme.txt

 5. You can set wordpress role to user according to CAS attributes values.
 6. Synchronize Wordpress User metas with CAS User attributes.
 7. This is the email notifications settings.
-8. Define email notifications based on triggers and user attributes.
+8. Define user account expiration rules bases on CAS User attributes (after x days from user creation date).
+9. Define user account expiration rules bases on CAS User attributes (with fixed expiration date).

 == Frequently Asked Questions ==